 Estimated Number of Awards: 4-6

-Who May Serve as PI: Applicants must have received their terminal degree within seven years of submitting their application.
-We calculate this by adding seven to the year the doctoral degree was conferred.
+Applicants must have received their terminal degree within seven years of submitting their application.
+We calculate this by adding seven years to the date the doctoral degree was conferred.
 In medicine, the seven-year maximum is dated from the completion of the first residency.
-The month in which the degree was conferred or residency completed does not matter for this calculation.

 Applicants must be employed in career-ladder positions.
 For many applicants, this means holding a tenure-track position in a university.
 Applicants in other types of organizations should be in positions in which there is a pathway to advancement in a research career at the organization and the organization is fiscally responsible for the applicant’s position.
-The award may not be used as a post-doctoral fellowship
+The award may not be used as a post-doctoral fellowship.

-Link to Award: https://wtgrantfoundation.org/grants/william-t-grant-scholars-program
+Link to Award: https://wtgrantfoundation.org/funding/william-t-grant-scholars-program

 Process for Limited Submissions

 Please contact your School’s Dean’s Office if you are interested in this program.
-Since the Dean is the person who must be the nominator for the William T. Grant Scholars Program, they will need to coordinate this limited submission instead of us.
+Since the Dean is the person who must be the nominator for the William T. Grant Scholars Program, they will need to coordinate this limited submission instead of RII.

 Purpose